Undergraduate Course: Geological Evolution of the British Isles (EASC10124)

 - An in-depth study of the stratigraphy, depositional environment and controls on sedimentation acting in Britain during the Devonian and Carboniferous Periods

 5. Episodes of extensional magmatism in the British Isles

 - Examination of the rock record of intra-plate volcanism which occurred in the British Isles during the Carboniferous and Permian Periods and at the outset of the Cenozoic Era, when the British Isles and continental Europe rifted away from North America.

 - Using the back stripping technique to determine the tectonic subsidence and uplift in the Central North Sea

 - Understand the tectonic controls on Jurassic sedimentation in the North Sea Please bring a laptop to this practical if you have one.

-- Exam revision session will outline the exam format and how to answer the questions effectively as well as an opportunity to ask about any aspect of course.
+- A brief revision session will outline the 4-page essay format and how to answer the questions effectively as well as an opportunity to ask about any aspect of course.

 Entry Requirements (not applicable to Visiting Students)

 |High Demand Course?

 |Academic year 2022/23, Available to all students (SV1)